-Second, heat olive oil in a deep skillet over medium-high heat.
-Grate garlic and sauté it for 30 seconds — or until the aroma fills your kitchen area!
+Then, heat olive oil in a deep skillet over medium-high heat.
+Grate garlic and sauté it for 30 seconds — or until it becomes aromatic.

-Third, remove the sweet Italian sausage from casings and heat in the pan using a wooden spoon to break down meat into bite-sized pieces.
-Make sure to cook it until it’s cooked through and golden brown, about 7-9 minutes.
+Remove the sweet Italian sausage from casings and cook in the pan until browned, using a wooden spoon to break down meat into bite-sized pieces.

-Fifth, add kale to the pan and sauté it until it starts to wilt and turn bright green, about 4-5 minutes, stirring frequently.
+Once the sausage is fully cooked, add the kale to the pan and sauté it until it starts to wilt and turn bright green, about 4-5 minutes, stirring frequently.

-Sixth, toss in the remaining olive oil and zucchini noodles to the pan.
-Saute the mixture until the zucchini is just cooked through, about 2-3 minutes.
+Then toss in the remaining olive oil and zucchini noodles to the pan.
+Sauté the mixture until the zucchini is just cooked through, about 2-3 minutes.
 NOTE: You don’t want to boil or pre-cook the zucchini before this point.
 This is the secret to firm, tender zucchini noodles that aren’t overly mushy.